jwt/ruby-jwt/README.md

 ### **RSASSA-PSS**

-In order to use this algorithm you need to add the `openssl` gem to you `Gemfile` with a version greater or equal to `2.1`.
+In order to use this algorithm you need to add the `openssl` gem to your `Gemfile` with a version greater or equal to `2.1`.

 ```ruby
 gem 'openssl', '~> 2.1'